petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-your-dxp-cloud-stack.md

     Please enter your project id: lfrlearn
     ```

-1. At the prompt, authenticate into the DXP Cloud Console.
+1. At the prompt, authenticate into the Liferay Cloud Console.

 1. Enter the number corresponding to the Liferay version to use for your services: